Ä¢¹½ÊÓÆµ

 Reddell is a tiny town located in the state of Louisiana.
 With a population of 904 people and just one neighborhood, Reddell is the 242nd largest community in Louisiana.

-Reddell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Reddell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Reddell is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Reddell who work in healthcare suport services (26.03%), healthcare (13.01%), and office and administrative support (11.99%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Reddell has relatively fewer families with younger children, and/or college students.
 Combined, this makes Reddell a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.